ploomber/ploomber/doc/get-started/basic-concepts.rst

 The previous code won't run as is: we only declared the names of the upstream tasks but we don't know where to load input from or where to save the current tasks's output.
-During execution, Ploomber adds a new cell, with ``product`` and ``upstream`` variables.
+During execution, Ploomber injects a new cell, with ``product`` and ``upstream`` variables.

 .. image:: https://ploomber.io/doc/injected-cell.png